Scalable event streaming and messaging platform for asynchronous communication and real-time data processing.

 How does exactly-once delivery work in Pub/Sub?

 Exactly-once delivery is achieved through a combination of client libraries and server-side deduplication.
-When enabled, Pub/Sub guarantees that each message is processed exactly once, even with retries.
-This is accomplished through unique message IDs and acknowledgment mechanisms.
+When enabled, Pub/Sub guarantees that each message is processed exactly once, even with retries, using unique message IDs and acknowledgment mechanisms.

 How does Pub/Sub differ from Apache Kafka?

-Pub/Sub is fully managed without cluster management, while Kafka requires self-operation.
-Pub/Sub offers automatic scaling and global availability, while Kafka provides more control over configuration and deployment.
-Pub/Sub is better suited for cloud-native architectures, Kafka for on-premises or hybrid scenarios.
+Pub/Sub is fully managed without cluster management, while Kafka requires self-operation (or use as a managed service such as Google Cloud Managed Service for Apache Kafka).
+Pub/Sub offers automatic scaling and global availability, while Kafka provides more control over partitioning, consumer groups, and log compaction.

 What are BigQuery subscriptions?